futo82/serverless-data-processing-w-dataflow-specialization/labs/README.md

 bash generate_streaming_events.sh true
 ```

-## Lab: Advanaced Streaming Analytics Pipeline with Cloud Dataflow
+## Lab: Advanced Streaming Analytics Pipeline with Cloud Dataflow

 This lab introduces Apache Beam concepts that allow pipeline creators to specify how their pipelines should deal with lag in a formal way.
 - Deal with late data
 - Deal with malformed data by:
   - Writing a composite transform for more modular code
   - Writing a transform that emits multiple outputs of different types
   - Collecting malformed data and writing it to a location where it can be examined

 Source Code: advanced_streaming_minute_traffic_pipeline.py